kdisneur/archives/source/_posts/2014-01-19-working-environment.md

   - vagrant
   - tmux
 ---
 A few month ago, I moved to a new company.
-Before that, I was accustomed to use an OSX environment to work on Rails or Node.
-Now, I'm still working on an OSX laptop but I don't have full access (root) to the system.
-So, I had to find a workaround to install all the software I need.
+Before that, I was used an OSX environment to work on Rails or Node.
+Today, I'm still working on an OSX but I don't have full access (root) to the system.
+I had to find a workaround to install all the software I need.

 ## Step 1: Having full access